These devices can be set whilst people and animals are actually in the protected room or area.

 These sound a loud siren or bell, scaring the intruder and alerting neighbours and passers by.
 This type of alarm does not get an automatic police response.
 For the police to respond some additional information from a person at the scene that a criminal offence is in progress would have to be given.

 DIY kits may provide a cheap alternative.
-However the Association of Chief Police Officers does not recommend them for the following reasons:
+However the National Police Chiefs’ Council does not recommend them for the following reasons:

 - The alarm system may not be designed to meet the needs and risks of your property.